 The assortative matching suggests a higher matching value between a better clubs and larger sponsors.
 This helps top flight clubs but may make it difficult for lower ranked clubs with fewer fans to rise up to the top league.
-This may be a big contributing factor to the dominance of "Big Four" clubs--Arsenal, Chelsea, Liverpool and Manchester United-- in the Premier League where the four clubs have dominated the top spots of the league and won 19 titles out of 21 titles since the Premier League was established in 1992.
+This may be a contributing factor to the dominance of "Big Four" clubs-Arsenal, Chelsea, Liverpool and Manchester United-who have dominated the top spots of the league and won 19 out of 21 titles since the Premier League was established in 1992.
 Clubs with more fans can attract better sponsors, which allows them to hire better players (and be more likely to win and get even more fans).

-Further, our results show that the coefficient for the three-way interaction variable, Club performance $\times$ sponsor revenue $\times$ international sponsor, is significantly positive in all five specifications that include it.
-This result suggests that the matching value between high performing clubs and international sponsors' financial strength is significantly higher.
+Further, our results show that the coefficient for the three-way interaction variable, Club performance × sponsor revenue × international sponsor, is significantly positive in all six specifications that include it.
+This result suggests that the matching value between high performing clubs and international sponsors' financial size is significantly higher.
 Thus, the assortative matching is particularly strong for international sponsors.